 We are committed to staying up-to-date on the latest COVID-19 information and guidelines from our local, state, and federal leaders and communicating that information with our guests.
 Below, you’ll find information about steps Bonclarken is taking to protect our guests and staff and ways that you can help.

-The Bonclarken staff is working hard to serve our groups safely, using information from the North Carolina Department of Health and Human Services and the Centers for Disease Control and Prevention and from industry authorities including the Association for Challenge Course Technology, the National Restaurant Association, the North Carolina Restaurant and Lodging Association, and the American Hotel and Lodging Association.
+I would like to share some of the steps we are taking.
+We have received some excellent guidance from the North Carolina Department of Health and Human Services and the Centers for Disease Control and Prevention and from industry authorities including the American Camp Association, the Association for Challenge Course Technology, the National Restaurant Association, the North Carolina Restaurant and Lodging Association, and the American Hotel and Lodging Association.
+Our COVID-19 strategy is to provide a quality experience for our guests while also protecting them, our staff, and our community— as well as honoring federal, state, and local authorities.

 Please stay home if you are sick.
 If you have had a fever or other symptoms of COVID-19 within 14 days prior to your visit, please consult your licensed healthcare professional and let us know that you will not be able to visit.